Drug Design On The Fast Track

-Improving existing drugs and finding new ones that will treat diseases with fewer side effects could be fast-tracked by computerized mimicking and automation of drug design approaches medicinal chemists already use.
+Improving existing drugs and finding new ones that will treat diseases with fewer side effects could be fast-tracked by a new computerized technique that mimics and automates drug design approaches that medicinal chemists already use.

-The new computational drug discovery technique, its developers say, quickly identifies and optimizes drugs that interact with multiple protein targets to combat given diseases.
-At the same time, the system looks to minimize or eliminate target binding that could result in serious side effects.
+The computational drug discovery technique, its developers say, quickly identifies and optimizes drugs that interact with multiple protein targets to combat given diseases.
+At the same time, the system aims to minimize or eliminate target binding that could result in serious side effects.

-Its developers use it to refine existing drugs and design new ones with higher-affinity interactions and in a more automated way than has previously been possible.
-If the findings are confirmed, they could lead to a rethinking of the approach to drug optimization and discovery.
+Its developers use it to refine existing drugs and design new ones with higher affinity interactions in a more automated way than has been possible.
+If their techniques bear fruit, they could lead to a rethinking of chemists’ approach to drug optimization and discovery.

 The technique was devised by medical informatics specialist Andrew L. Hopkins of the University of Dundee, in Scotland; pharmacologist Bryan L. Roth of the University of North Carolina School of Medicine; and coworkers.
 Hopkins has started a company, Ex Scientia Ltd., in Dundee, to commercialize the technology.

-The approach is an automated, computational version of techniques medicinal chemists use to optimize structure-activity relationships (SARs) of drug-lead compounds, but at multiple targets.
-It uses information in databases on drug-target interactions to tweak compound structures in an iterative manner to enhance activity and reduce side effects until these figures of merit reach preset goals.
+The approach is an automated, computational version of techniques medicinal chemists use to optimize structure-activity relationships (SARs) of drug-lead compounds.
+But this method aims at multiple targets.
+It uses information in databases on drug-target interactions to tweak compound structures in an iterative manner to enhance activity and reduce side effects until these figures reach preset goals.

 For example, the team took the existing acetylcholinesterase inhibitor donepezil and modified it computationally to hit multiple targets completely different from its original one.
-To do this, they used Bayesian analysis—an adaptive technique for making inferences from limited data—to score library compounds on their likelihood of penetrating the central nervous system and for good absorption, distribution, metabolism, and excretion properties.
+To do this, they used Bayesian analysis—an adaptive technique for making inferences from limited data—to score library compounds on their likelihood of penetrating the central nervous system and on absorption, distribution, metabolism, and excretion properties.
 An algorithm filtered the best candidates for novelty, adherence to the “Rule of Five” structural and physical properties shared by most successful drugs, and ease of chemical synthesis.
-They repeated the optimization process numerous times until they identified an agent that adopted desired multitarget activities and avoided off-target activities.
+They repeated the optimization process numerous times until they identified an agent with desired multitarget activities and without off-target action.

-It remains to be seen whether medicinal chemists find the new approach to be a practical strategy they wish to adopt, Shoichet adds.
+It remains to be seen whether medicinal chemists find the new approach to be a practical strategy, Shoichet adds.
 Nevertheless, “it will resonate with medicinal chemists because it automates the type of SAR analysis they are already familiar with,” he says.

 Join the conversation